astropy/astropy/docs/development/workflow/get_devel_version.rst

 ``git branch -a``.
 Most of them are on ``remotes/origin``; in other words, they exist on your remote copy of astropy on GitHub.

-There is one special branch, called *master*.
+There is one special branch, called *main*.
 Right now it is the one you are working on; you can tell because it has a marker next to it in your list of
-branches: ``* master``.
+branches: ``* main``.

-To make a long story short, you never want to work on master.
+To make a long story short, you never want to work on main.
 Always work on a branch.

 To avoid potential confusion down the road, make your own branch now; this one you can call anything you like (when making contributions you should use